 May I extend my time?

-How will I know how many minutes I have left for the day?
+How will I know how many minutes I have left for the current session?

-When logging into a computer, a screen will display telling you how many minutes remain of your daily total allotment.
+When logging into a computer, a screen will display telling you how many minutes remain for your current session.

 What if I am working on an important project or doing legitimate research?

 Our policy is to make information and resources available without making distinctions about the value or purpose of a customer’s computer time.
-Whether you are doing research, checking email or playing a computer game, all customers are allowed the same amount of computer time.
+Whether you are doing research, checking email or playing a computer game, all customers are subject to the same usage guidelines outlined above.

 What if I make a reservation and I don’t show up or show up late?